To look after the Xuan paper simply keep it clean and dry.

 生宣 Sheng Xuan unsized raw Xuan paper (33)

-38x38cm Shikishi card mounted Xuan paper (18)A range of Xuan papers mounted on card - called Shikishi in Japanese - as featured in "How to paint Gongbi style: Lotus Out of Water".
-These include papers with gold, red white and other colours and designs, cut into square, circle or other traditional shapes and mounted onto 38x38cm (15inch) square card mounting boards.
+Shikishi card mounted Xuan paper (19)A range of Xuan papers mounted on card (called Shikishi in Japanese) as featured in "How to paint Gongbi style: Lotus Out of Water".
+These include gold, red, white and other colours and designs, in square, circle or other traditional shapes, mounted onto square card.
+Available in 38x38cm (15inch) and 33cmx33cm (13 inch) sizes.

-Decorated Xuan Paper (27)A range of unmounted Xuan papers in traditional shapes and designs and a variety of sizes.
+Decorated Xuan Paper (29)A range of unmounted Xuan papers in traditional shapes and designs and a variety of sizes.